The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: Bosonic quantum systems

-The quantum analogue of real Gaussian probability distributions are the quantum Gaussian states. \begin{definition}[Gaussian states] \emph{Quantum Gaussian states} are density operators proportional to the exponential of a quadratic Hamiltonian in the quadratures together with the projectors on its ground states.
-In formulae, Gaussian states can be written as
+The quantum analogue of real Gaussian probability distributions are the bosonic Gaussian states. \begin{definition}[Gaussian states] \emph{Bosonic Gaussian states} are density operators proportional to the exponential of a quadratic Hamiltonian in the quadratures together with the projectors on its ground states.
+In formulae, Gaussian states can be written as \modifica{

-where $h$ is a positive-definite real symmetric matrix. \end{definition}
+} where $h$ is a positive-definite real symmetric matrix. \end{definition}